sundaybest3/2024autumn/README.md

 *Problems*
 1. Confusion (in the role of teachers and multimedia)
 2. Performance on behalf of the lead
-3. Lack of special skills
+3. Teachers lacking special skills
-4. Overuse of multimedia
+4. Teachers' Overuse of multimedia
 5. Lack of interaction between teachers and students